 Food and Water

-A 3-day food and water supply should be in your bug out bag.
-Stock on food that is non-perishable or has a long shelf life and has high-calorie content to keep your strength up.
-Examples of which are:
+A 3-day food and water supply should also be part of your bug out bag checklist.
+Stock up on non-perishable food or food with a long shelf life and high-calorie content to keep your strength up.
+Examples are:

 - Energy bars

 - Peanut butter

 - Pre-packed emergency food like MREs